pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 #### Testing when using persistence

-It is also possible to test when using one of the persistence strategies provided by the library, which are ``SharedPersistence/appStorage(_:)-687rl`` and ``SharedPersistence/fileStorage(_:)``.
-Typically perstience is difficult to test because the persisted data bleeds over from test to test, making it difficult to exhaustively prove how each test behaves in isolation.
+It is also possible to test when using one of the persistence strategies provided by the library, which are ``Persistent/appStorage(_:)-5q7ck`` and ``Persistent/fileStorage(_:)``.
+Typically persistence is difficult to test because the persisted data bleeds over from test to test, making it difficult to exhaustively prove how each test behaves in isolation.

 But the `.appStorage` and `.fileStorage` strategies do extra work to make sure that happens.
 By default the `.appStorage` strategy uses a non-persisting user defaults so that changes are not actually persisted across test runs.
 And the `.fileStorage` strategy uses a mock file system so that changes to state are not actually persisted to the file system.

 This means that if we altered the `SimpleFeature` of the <doc:SharingState#Testing> section above to use app storage:

 ```swift
 struct State: Equatable {